igrishaev/whew/README.md

 ;; Execution error (CancellationException)
 ~~~

 Pay attention that you **will see** the `DONE` line printed!
-This is because of
+This is because a
-implementation of the `CompletableFuture` class: canceling it doesn't interrupt
+future was in the middle of processing, and the `CompletableFuture` class
-the current evaluation.
+doesn't interrupt calculation.

-If you emit a cancellation request before a future has been started there won't
+If you emit a cancellation request **before** a future has been started there
-be any background cancellation.
-The following tests proves that:
+won't be any background cancellation.
+The following tests proves it:

 ~~~clojure
 (let [p1 (promise)